PeterBParker/OneYearNightmare/README.md

     - add like button and display to comments
     - Retrieve top three comments by likes, and the rest sorted by date newest first
   - Add Authentication/User data
-    - Add automatic refresh when display name is set
     - Style User profile
     - Add View Profile/Login Link to main menu
     - get terms and conditions